amanjpro/rusmtp/README.md

 ## Building from the source

-`rusmtp` is written in rust, and it can be built with `cargo`, to build it simply run `cargo build --release` and have the daemon built for device.
+`rusmtp` is written in rust, and it can be built with `cargo`, to build it simply run `cargo build --release` and have the daemon built for the host architecture.

 ## Compile time dependencies